edwardkort/WWIDesigner/WWIDesigner/releases/2/UNIX_README.txt

 	java -jar WIDesigner-<version #>.jar

-This assumes java is in your PATH and the WIDesigner-2.3 directory is your current working directory.
+This assumes java is in your PATH and the WIDesigner-2.4 directory is your current working directory.
 You can, of course, use the above command line in your favorite shell scripting language.

+If you are running java version 9 or greater, use the command line that is in run_WIDesigner_java-9.cmd.